 "From the patients who can take a walk through our beautiful grounds who come upon her, to the family members who get a much needed respite from the stress of a loved one being in the hospital, to the staff who recharge by walking these paths, the Blue Lady is a beacon of tranquility in what can often be a stressful place," commented Barthel at the unveiling.
 "Personally, I have walked past her many times and have been struck by her beauty and serenity.
 No matter what my thoughts are before I reach her, I always stop, take a deep breath and drink in her serenity."

-Recognizing the value of art in the health care setting and the importance of the Blue Lady to the DHMC community, D-H administration funded the restoration.
-Presently, there is no fund at D-H to restore or maintain the extensive art collection on display throughout the organization, while there is an ongoing need.
+Recognizing the value of art in the health care setting and the importance of the Blue Lady to the Dartmouth Hitchcock Medical Center community, Dartmouth Hitchcock Medical Center administration funded the restoration.
+Presently, there is no fund at Dartmouth Hitchcock Medical Center to restore or maintain the extensive art collection on display throughout the organization, while there is an ongoing need.
 If you are interested in supporting the restoration or maintenance of the art collection please contact the Arts Program.